dcxo/html_gen/README.md

 ---

-html\_gen is a tool to generate static pages, using componets and data written in json files
+html\_gen is a tool to generate static pages, using components and data written in json files

 ## Installation
 You will need [cargo](https://github.com/rust-lang/cargo) installed